dmiller903/CompoundHetVIP/README.md

 13. Add Gene Damage Index Scores and Gene lengths to files

 The Docker image, [compound-het-vip](https://hub.docker.com/r/dmill903/compound-het-vip), contains all the tools needed to identify compound heterozygous variants using VCF or gVCF files.
-Tools available and used in the container include: Plink2 (1, 2), Picard (3), GATK4 (4), SAMtools (5), BCFtools (5), SHAPEIT2 (6), Beagle (7), Eagle2 (8), vt (9), SnpEff (10), GEMINI (11), Gene Damage Index (12), and any necessary dependencies.
+Tools available and used in the container include: *Plink2* (1, 2), *Picard* (3), *GATK4* (4), *SAMtools* (5), *BCFtools* (5), *SHAPEIT2* (6), *Beagle* (7), *Eagle2* (8), *vt* (9), *SnpEff* (10), *GEMINI* (11), Gene Damage Index (12), and any necessary dependencies.

 ### Background
-A compound heterozygous variant occurs when a person inherits a variant from one parent within a specific gene and also inherits another variant from the other parent at a different position within the same gene.
+A compound heterozygous variant occurs when a person inherits a variant from one parent within a specific gene and also inherits another variant from the other parent at a different position within the same gene (13).
 The effect of compound heterozygotic inheritance results in two recessive alleles that may cause disease.
 To detect these types of variants it is necessary to differentiate between paternally and maternally derived nucleotides.
-If sequencing has already taken place, computational algorithms can be used to help determine which nucleotides were inherited from each parent through a process termed “phasing”.
+If sequencing has already taken place, computational algorithms can be used to help determine which nucleotides were inherited from each parent through a process termed “phasing” (14).

 Phasing requires specific file types which may vary depending on phasing software.
 Many phasing programs require that input files have been aligned to a specific reference genome, do not contain multiallelic positions, are free of repeat positions, and that each chromosome is phased separately.
 Figuring out how to prepare files for phasing can be challenging as passing files from program to program may invoke unforeseen incompatibilities.
 Also, installing specific programs can be challenging because many programs require various dependencies.